For many businesses, having commercial property is essential. So, it should go without saying, protecting that property, is equally essential.

 A restricted master key system is another must for your commercial property security.
-These systems are great for businesses with multiple departments who need access to different areas of the business.
+These systems are great for businesses with multiple departments that need access to different areas of the business.

 Fire safety is hugely important for any commercial property.
 Every business premises needs to be fitted with functioning smoke alarms, to provide early warning to any fire dangers.
 Smoke alarms should be tested once a month and batteries should be replaced every year.

-Fireproof safes are also recommend for commercial businesses, to ensure important documents are protected in the event of a fire.
-Fire safes can be fitted discretely into a property, to reman hidden.
-These are great not only to protect against fire, but to prevent theft of valuable items.
+Fireproof safes are also recommended for commercial businesses, to ensure important documents are protected in the event of a fire.
+Fire safes can be fitted discretely into a property, to remain hidden.
+These are great not only to protect against fire but to prevent theft of valuable items.

 Visually, CCTV systems act as an excellent deterrent for would-be intruders.
 Along with deterring criminals, they also help gather evidence of criminal activity, should it occur.
 CCTV should be recorded and stored for at least a few weeks at a time, allowing you to review footage, should you uncover a crime a few days after it has occurred.

-There are a range of CCTV options, which really depends on the type of business.
-As an example, retail stores should have them throughout the store, on any entry and exist points, and monitoring the register.
+There is a range of CCTV options, which really depends on the type of business.
+As an example, retail stores should have them throughout the store, on any entry and exit points, and monitoring the register.
 These are really useful when you have limited staff, to ensure you can keep an eye on any areas of vulnerability.
-It is also handy to check if deliveries are made and OH&S best practises are being adhered to.
+It is also handy to check if deliveries are made and OH&S best practices are being adhered to.